cscosu/ctf-writeups/2021/google_ctf/pythia/README.md

 even provides a SageMath [implementation](https://github.com/julialen/key_multicollision)!

-I just copied and wrote a pwntools wrapper to solve this challenge (script in `solve.sage`).
+I just copied it and wrote a pwntools wrapper to solve this challenge (script in `solve.sage`).
 One issue is that generating a ciphertext to collide `26^3 / 2` keys took way too long on my machine.
 Instead the largest partition size I chose was 1024 keys, which worked well enough.

 ```